mikhailshilkov/mikhailio-hugo/content/lab/terraform/2-newfile/index.md

 ---
 title: New Terraform File
 subtitle: 3 minutes to complete
+navtitle: Create a Terraform File
+nextstep: 3-resourcegroup
 nofeed: true
 weight: 2
 ---

-A Terraform file is a text file which describes the resources that you want to create as part of a single deployment.
+A Terraform configuration file is a text file that describes the resources that you want to create as part of a single deployment.
 The file is written in a specialized language called Hashicorp Configuration Language, or HCL.

 ## Create a file